 As you can see, the pattern is almost identical to that in the first animation… demonstrating that in practical terms, the presence of Shipley weir makes almost no difference at all to the behaviour of the river during high flows and flood conditions.
 It’s really only in low flows that the weir makes a marked difference to the river’s upstream and downstream levels.

 Now, Andrea was the first to acknowledge that the accuracy of this judgement is dependent on the accuracy of the data that he was given.
 And the Environment Agency is in the process of updating its survey analysis of the Aire as we speak.
 But there’s no particular reason to doubt his broad conclusions.
 I invited him down to Shipley yesterday simply so that he could see the weir itself, in situ (rather than as an abstract set of data) and so that he could meet Phillip.
 We had a good chat, which concluded aptly with Phillip’s wry observation that: “I guess we need to think of something else then.”

-Probably the more significant finding from Andrea’s analysis is just how much of a role Hirst weir continues to play in relative flow levels, even in high water.
+We didn’t walk up as far as Hirst weir (pictured below from a visit the day before), but perhaps the most significant finding of Andrea’s technical analysis is just how much of a role Hirst weir continues to play in relative flow levels, even in high water.
 This is relevant to the continuing debate about whether the Rowing Club’s repair of that weir has adequately addressed the downstream flood risk issues associated with it.

 Just for the record, here is Andrea’s slightly more technical summary of what his analysis shows: